 To further add to Berry’s point, let us consider John 14:27: “Peace I leave with you; my peace I give to you.
 I do not give to you as the world gives.
 Do not let your hearts be troubled, and do not let them be afraid. ” Christ specifically tells us that the peace we are given is not the peace of the world.
 That causes one to ask then, what is the peace of this world?
 To answer that, look at what most would say their biggest concerns are: Financial stability.
 Good health.
 Comfortable room and board.
 Any person, Saint or sinner, would be at peace if those basic needs were met.
 These, I would therefore argue, are not the things Christ promises us since anyone in this world can have them.
 Conversely, what of those who do follow Christ, yet live in utter poverty, suffer terminal illness, or are homeless?
 Are they not good enough Christians to be blessed with better circumstances?

 Instead, I would concur with Berry’s assessment that God’s peace and blessings are moments of calm inner comfort.
 The contentment of living a worry-free life.
 The ability to exist in a world free of war and strife.
 The knowledge that, when we all love each other in the same way that God loves us individually, we have no need to fear our neighbor or lock our doors.
-The knowledge that our eternal home is secure, and that any trial or tribulation we face in this world is temporary compared to the eternity which awaits us in our heavenly home is a greater blessing than any material object ever could hope to be.
+The knowledge that our eternal home is secure, and that any trial or tribulation we face in this world is temporary compared to the eternity which awaits us in our heavenly home.
+This promise is a greater blessing than any material object ever could hope to be.
 That is the true blessing promised to us by our Lord.